DannySprouse/Crystals-Collector-Game/README.md

 Solution:  Using JavaScript supplemented with the jQuery Library, have computer randomly generate a number between 19 and 120, then assign each crystal a number between 1 and 12.
 As user clicks the crystals, add that score to the users total until it matches or exceeds the target score.
 The player will be alerted for a win or loss.

 My Technical Approach:  I first built out a basic HTML mockup with some simple CSS styling.
 I then coded out the JavaScript and jQuery in the game.js file.
 I included instructions on the page how to play.
 After setting the jQuery document.ready, I set the variables for the game including wins, losses, four crystal colors, and the two totals.
 I used the Math.floor(Math.random) to set values for each of the crystals as well as for the random target number to be generated.
 I set the game to start with a score of 0 under both the Wins and Losses, and as a win or loss occurred that number increased by one.
 I created functions so that when the user clicked on a crystal, that number was added to the running total for that round, and then compared to the randomly generated target number.
 If the crystals total was lower than the target, the player had to select another crystal, if the total matched the target the player scored a win, and if the total exceeded the target the player scored a loss.
 Alerts were created to let the player know they had exceeded the target or had matched the target.
 I then made a few additional CSS adjustments, ensured the game was mobile responsive, and deployed.

+Testing:  The game functions as expected when played in Chrome (68), Firefox ESR (60), IE (11) and Opera (54) browsers; on desktop (Win7) and laptop (Win7); and on iPad Air 2 and iPhone 8S devices (using Safari, Chrome and Firefox browsers).

 Licenses, Credits & Attributions:  Purchased crystals banner graphic license from iStockPhoto May 2018.
 Clipart images provided free courtesy of www.openclipart.org, www.classroomclipart.com and www.clipart-library.com.